New recipes and updates

 METHOD

-1. Place all the teriyaki ingredients apart from the corn flour in a small saucepan.
+1. Place all the teriyaki ingredients apart from the cornflour in a small saucepan.
 Bring to the boil, turn the heat down and simmer for about 3 minutes until the sugar has dissolved.
-Let it cool completely and sieve to a clean bowl.
+Let it cool completely and strain to a clean pan.

-3. To make the teriyaki chicken, put the chicken fillet into the cold teriyaki before it’s had the corn flour added in.
+3. To make the teriyaki chicken, cover the chicken fillets with the cold teriyaki marinade (before it’s had the corn flour added in).
 Weigh it down with a small plate or cup so it’s submerged and refrigerate overnight.

-4. Remove the chicken and set aside.
-Pour the mixture into a small saucepan, bring to a boil and reduce to a simmer.
+5. In the meantime pour the marinade into a small saucepan, bring to a boil and reduce to a simmer.
 Mix the corn flour with a little water, pour into the sauce and cook, stirring, until it thickens.
 Add a little water if it’s thicker than it needs to coat the back of a spoon.
+Keep it on a very low simmer.

-6. To serve, slice the chicken breast across the grain not too thinly, arrange on plates on top of rice, sprinkle with spring onions and drizzle with sauce.
+6. Remove the chicken from the oven and let it rest for 5 minutes.
+Slice it across the grain not too thinly, arrange on plates on top of cooked rice, sprinkle with spring onions and drizzle with the sauce.

 NEW recipe finder